Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 The two wights in the secret passage emerge on their first turns in combat, attacking the nearest enemies.

+> [!combat]- **Balancing the Socialite**
+> Due to the phase mechanic, this combat encounter is a series of two consecutive **bruising** combat encounters against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 30% of their total maximum hit points per phase (for a total of 60% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * **Three Players**.
+Reduce the number of wights to one visible wight by Anastrasya's side, and one hidden wight who emerges from the secret passage in Anastrasya’s second phase.
+> * **Four Players**.
+Reduce the number of hidden wights to one.
+> * **Six Players**.
+Increase the number of visible wights to three.

 In her first phase, Anastrasya attempts to keep her distance from the players while attacking with her ***flying sword***, retreating toward [[#Hall of Heroes]] and the [[#King’s Landing]] if approached.
 If forced into her second phase, Anastrasya is enraged by the reveal of her true, grotesque form, and attacks the characters responsible with a vengeance.
-(While in her second form, Anastrasya prefers to grapple her prey using her ***unarmed strike***, then fly her chosen victim into the center of <span class="citation">K20.
-Heart of Sorrow (p.
-19)</span> before feeding upon them in midair with her ***bite***.
-If she reduces a character to 0 hit points in this way, she tosses their unconscious body onto a nearby staircase to feed on later.)
+(While in her second form, Anastrasya prefers to grapple her prey using her ***unarmed strike***, then fly her chosen victim into the open air beside [[#King’s Landing]] before feeding upon them in midair with her ***bite***.
+If she reduces a character to 0 hit points in this way, she tosses their unconscious body onto [[#King’s Landing]] to feed on later.)

 As with Ludmilla, Anastrasya fights to the death, unwilling to face Strahd’s wrath should she fail.